-December's question was from J.P in Bath, who's concerned about the heat of spring marathons:
+This question is from J.P., who's concerned about the heat of spring marathons:

 “Yep, the annoying thing about spring marathons is that they happen just when the weather is starting to change.
 It can take a few weeks to acclimatise to warmer weather, so if things suddenly heat up on the big day then performance may be affected.